Quebec cider

-Quebec cider is crafted in the apple-producing regions of Montérégie, Eastern Townships, Chaudière-Appalaches, the Laurentides, Charlevoix and Capitale-Nationale, in Canada.
+Quebec cider (also known as cidre du Québec in French) is crafted in the apple-producing regions of Montérégie, Eastern Townships, Chaudière-Appalaches, the Laurentides, Charlevoix and Capitale-Nationale, in Canada.
 The revival of cider is a relatively new phenomenon, since Quebec's alcohol regulating body, the Régie des alcools, des courses et des jeux began issuing permits to produce craft cider only in 1988.
 In 2008, some 40 cider makers were producing more than 100 apple-based alcoholic beverages.

+In addition to alcoholic varieties, Quebec has a robust tradition of non-alcoholic apple juice production.
+Unlike in the United States, where “apple cider” may refer to both alcoholic and non-alcoholic unfiltered juice, Quebec’s non-alcoholic equivalent is simply called jus de pomme (apple juice), though it is typically cloudy and unfiltered rather than clear.
+This distinctive style is widely available at farmers’ markets and orchards during the fall, and is popular among both locals and visitors.